KushalPatil/e-Learning-Website/README.md

 # e-Learning-Website
-Simple Website created to the basic structure of an e-leaarning system.
+Simple Website created to show the basic structure of an e-learning system.